Reshma2996/Day1_Task/README.md

 Objects in JavaScript can inherit properties and methods from other objects through a mechanism called prototypes.
 Each object has a prototype, and the chain of prototypes forms the prototype chain.
 This enables efficient reuse of code and supports the concept of inheritance.

 Performance Considerations:
 Understanding the internal representation of objects has practical implications for writing efficient and performant JavaScript code.
-Here are some tips:

 Property Access:
 Accessing properties that are closer to the beginning of the prototype chain is faster.
 Minimize prototype chain traversal for frequently accessed properties.